evandcoleman/node-appletv/README.md

 ```

 The `uniqueIdentifier` is advertised by each Apple TV via Bonjour.
 Use an app like [Bonjour Browser](http://www.tildesoft.com) to find it.
 The identifier is also the first value in the string value of the `Credentials` object.

+See [homebridge-theater-mode](https://github.com/edc1591/homebridge-theater-mode) for a more practical use of this module.

 ## Development